 Emergency Sewer Calls

-When a District Representative speaks to you please have the following information ready to expedite the response: Name, Address, Phone Number, Address or location of the overflow and all conditions you are experiencing.
+Please have the following information ready for the District representative to expedite the response: Name, Address, Phone Number, Address or location of the overflow and all conditions you are experiencing.
 If you are experiencing a backup into your home please remain calm, remove all persons and pets from the area.
-If sewage has overflowed inside the home shutoff all heating and air conditioning (HVAC) units.
+If sewage has overflowed inside the home, shut off all heating and air conditioning (HVAC) units.
 Do not attempt to remove any affected items from the area.
 If the Mt.
 View Sanitary District is found to be responsible for the incident, we are committed to cleaning and restoring your property, and to protecting the health of those affected during the remediation process.

 How to Dispose of Used Home Medical Sharps

-Dispose of used home medical sharps in the collection kiosk at the Administration Building of Mt.
+Dispose of used home medical sharps in the collection kiosk outside of the Administration Building of Mt.
 View Sanitary District.
 Proof of residency in the service area of Mt.
 View Sanitary District is required.
-(Picture on left: The sharps drop box at the Mt.
-View Sanitary District office.)
-The Administration building is open on Monday-Thursday from 8:00 AM – 4:30 PM and Friday 7:00 AM – 3:30 PM.
-For more information, please call (925) 228-5635.
+Access to the collection kiosk is available, Mondays-Thursdays from 7:00 AM – 4:30 PM and Fridays 7:00 AM – 3:30 PM.
+There is no access available on holidays or weekends.

 How does sewer gas get inside your home?

 Property owners and other residents can help by eliminating standing sources of water in their yards, including unkept swimming pools and ponds, discarded tires, clogged rain gutters, cans, buckets, and any other containers where water can accumulate.
-For more information please contact CCMVCD at 925-685-9301 or via the Web at www.ccmvcd.dst.ca.us.
+For more information, visit: https://www.contracostamosquito.com/

 USA North (Underground Service Alert) is a free notification service for homeowners and contractors who are going to perform any kind of excavation.
-By calling USA North you can find out if there are underground utilities at your site before you dig.
+Call 811 before you dig and find out if there are underground utilities at your site.
 Legislation in California makes it mandatory to call at least two days before digging.

-Pleasant Hill Bayshore Disposal, the solid waste hauler for MVSD, wants to remind you that you are allotted two on-call cleanups per year to dispose of bulky items or up to 2 cubic yards of extra refuse without charge.
-For more information or to schedule a cleanup, call 685-4711 one week in advance.
+Republic Services Pleasant HIll, the solid waste hauler for MVSD, wants to remind you that you are allotted two on-call cleanups per year to dispose of bulky items or up to 2 cubic yards of extra refuse without charge.
+For more information or to schedule a cleanup, call 925-685-4711 one week in advance.

 Your yard waste is collected every other week on the same day as your curbside recycling.
 You may rent a 96-gallon cart for $3 per month or use up to three (3) of your own 32-gallon cans for yard waste.
 Cans may be no larger than 32-gallons, must have handles and have a yard waste sticker on them.
-Call Pleasant Hill Bayshore Disposal customer service at 685-4711 or 228-4717 for stickers.
+Call Republic Services Pleasant Hill customer service at 925-685-4711 for stickers.